-- 1) This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
-10787-10788 of 2011(Chief Information Commissioner and another v/s State of Manipur and another). - 2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 3/11/2011,u/s 6(1) of the Right to Information Act 2005 (RTI Act) seeking certain information.
-The said application was not responded to hence there is deemed refusal.
+This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
+10787-10788 of 2011(Chief Information Commissioner and another v/s State of Manipur and another).

+2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 5/07/2009, u/s 6(1) of the Right to Information Act 2005 (RTI Act) seeking certain information.
+The said application was responded on21/07/2009, by which the complainant was directed to deposit charges of Rs.
+39402/- PIO has demanded information, received on 8/11/2011.
+According to complainant the information was not furnished and hence deemed rejected.